Princess Akiko of Mikasa

-Princess Akiko of Mikasa (彬子女王, Akiko Joō) is a member of the Imperial House of Japan, a paternal second cousin of Emperor Naruhito, and the elder daughter of Prince Tomohito of Mikasa and Princess Tomohito of Mikasa (Nobuko).
+Princess Akiko of Mikasa (三笠宮彬子女王, Mikasa-no-miya Akiko Joō) is a member of the Imperial House of Japan, a paternal second cousin of Emperor Naruhito, and the elder daughter of Prince Tomohito of Mikasa and Princess Tomohito of Mikasa (Nobuko).
 She is also a niece of Japan's 92nd prime minister Tarō Asō (who is the older brother of her mother), a great-niece of author and literary critic Ken'ichi Yoshida, and a great-granddaughter of Japan's 45th prime minister Shigeru Yoshida.

 In September 2025, Princess Akiko became the head of the Mikasa-no-miya branch of the imperial family.
 She is the first woman who was a princess by birth to succeed as head of a branch of the imperial family since Princess Sumiko.